marissafujimoto/catmap/docs/component_specification.md

 #### **What it does:**
 * Displays filtering options and takes user input for how to filter the data that is displayed by the embedding plotter
 #### **Inputs:**
-* Age, numeric
-* Gender, string
-* Race, string
+* Some categorical or numerical metadata column (ex.
+Age (numeric), Gender (string), Race (string))
 #### **Outputs:**
-* A list containing the filter information that was selected to give to the view controller
+* A list containing the filter information that was selected
+* Also causes UI change in the plot based on filter selections
 #### **Assumptions:**
 * The user has selected from the filtering options
 * There is a view controller to communicate with and send the filter selections to